ThinkR-open/isc-proposal/proposal_neo4j.md

   - Getting a functionnal package, released on GitHub, and get it tested by the users
+  - Write a complete documentation (package doc + Vignettes)
   - Getting the package released on CRAN

-> Estimated time: 3 to 4 months between the stable version on GitHub and
+> Estimated time: 2 to 3 months between the stable version on GitHub and
 > the CRAN release

 #### Complementary packages: {play4j} and {cyphersugar}